| 1. Kennedy was pressuring for a

 Bill Harvey, another CIA agent;

-who micromanaged operations against Fidel Castro.
-Harvey profanely
+operations against Fidel Castro.
+Harvey profanely insulted the

-insulted the president’s brother during a tense meeting, which led to
+president’s brother during a tense meeting, which led to Harvey’s

-Harvey’s reassignment to Rome.
-His alcoholism worsened in Italian exile,
+reassignment to Rome.
+His alcoholism worsened in Italian exile, and he

-and he was forced to retire.
+was forced to retire.
 He became a nonperson.
-When his supervision
+When his supervision of the

 epitome of CIA excess.